 - 2.1 Develop strategies to address the following government-to-government activities: - Intergovernmental Cooperation Groups.
-Epand upon current intergovernmental cooperative efforts like the CJIS Advisory Committee and GIS Steering Committee; and develop new cooperative groups for those agencies that have specific, shared interests. - Integration of Government Information and Services.
-Develop strategies for using Internet technologies to provide integrated access to information and services to citizens, businesses, employees, and other governmental entities - Local Government Portal.
+Expand upon current intergovernmental cooperative efforts like the CJIS Advisory Committee and GIS Steering Committee; and develop new cooperative groups for those agencies that have specific, shared interests. - Integration of Government Information and Services.
+Develop strategies for using Internet technologies to provide integrated access to information and services to citizens, businesses, employees, and other governmental entities. - Local Government Portal.
 Provide a one-stop Web site for information and services used by local governments. - Forms Automation.
 Work with state agencies and political subdivisions to identify and prioritize opportunities for automating forms that local government uses to interact with state government. - a.
 Lead Entity: State Government Council - b.
 Timeframe: July 2005 - c.
-Funding: None the state employee portal, Nebrask@ Online for State Employees (www.nebraska.gov/employee/).
+Funding: None - d.
+Status (March 2005):